15 Jun 2019

 Van Rooy, A. 1998.
 Civil Society and the Aid Industry: The Politics and Promise.
 London: Earthscan.

 Veltmeyer, Henry, and James Petras.
 2001.
 “Globalization Unmasked: Imperialism in the 21st century.”

 We use Eurocentric to refer to the underlying presumption that Western/European modes of thought, knowledge, methods, and institutions are superior, and that they are the idea to which non-European countries and cultures should strive to catch up with.

 The emergence of the ultra-right movements has complex reasons, and the feminist movement, activists, or women’s rights NGOs cannot be blamed for it, however as this piece focuses on strategies and challenges of the feminist movement, from this position, we consider this a feminist “failure”.

-The feature photo of this article is taken by Samuel Zeller.
+*The featured photo of this article is taken by Samuel Zeller.

 **This article was written within the project “Building Sustainable Trans-Border Communities in the South Caucasus”, funded by ifa (Institut für Auslandsbeziehungen) / Funding program zivik with resources provided by the German Federal Foreign Office.